First Impressions of the Framework Laptop [blog]

 Final Decision

 Will I be keeping it?
-Yes.
-I’m not blown away by it, but it’s relatively good as a Linux laptop.
-Despite okay build quality, it’s still superior to most laptops marketed as “Linux” laptops.
+Ultimately, yes.
+I’m not blown away by it, but it’s repairable and relatively good as a Linux laptop.
+Despite meh build quality, it’s still superior to most laptops marketed as “Linux” laptops.

-What’s key here is that Framework’s modularity means build quality shortcomings can’t be considered permanent in the same way as it would on any other non-repairable laptop.
-Ultimately, at the end of all this, is I’m paying some premium for the ability to repair and replace components at will.
-I will never be at the will of Apple’s repair protocol, or $700 on the hook to repair a screen.
-For that, I do find the price tag ultimately worth it.
+Framework’s modularity means build quality shortcomings wouldn’t be considered permanent in the same sense as it would on any other non-repairable laptop.
+There is some premium being paid for the ability to repair and replace components at will.
+I will never be at the will of Apple’s repair protocol with a $700 charge to repair a screen.
+If I use this laptop for a long time, I have hope that this repairability premium will eventually pay for itself.

 Do I recommend it to others?
-Yes, but it’s not for everyone.
+Also yes, but it’s not for everyone.
 You are more likely to like the Framework if you are 1. a Linux user or 2. someone that sees value in self-repair ability.
+I otherwise recommend others to wait for better iterations and see if they improve.